An UNDO Project

 • California Health Interview Survey, 2021-22.
 Los Angeles, CA: UCLA Center for Health Policy Research.

-17. Doctor advice to quit: Proportion of smokers whose doctors advised them to quit
+17. Doctor Advice to Quit: Proportion of smokers whose doctors advised them to quit

 57.7%